grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

 #### Day two - Titchwell again

-Having missed a Kingfisher yesterday, AB2 in up keen for another go.
+Having missed a Kingfisher yesterday, AB2 is keen for another go.
 We're out of the door significantly earlier to fit in with her working schedule as a result, and we're into the reserve bit of Titchwell just before 8am; result!
 We flip yesterday's ordering and visit the Fen hide and Willow Trail first this time, but of the Kingfisher there is no sign!

  <figure class="figure">